Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *Grand Theft Auto (USA version)*
 - *The Muppet (USA version)*

+In consequence, I won't include them in the official list.

 # Time for statistics !

 On the 107 games compatible with the Game Boy Printer: